krokedil/klarna-checkout-for-woocommerce/README.md

-# klarna-checkout-for-woocommerce
-Klarna Checkout for WooCommerce plugin
+# Klarna Checkout for WooCommerce plugin